 3. Pack favorite foods and necessities

 I knew I would have a problem overpacking with clothes when I went abroad.
 To try and combat that, I filled my luggage with food.
 Not frozen food or fruits, but things like goldfish, granola bars and ramen noodles.
 The first reason I did this was to stop myself from filling my bag with clothes, I figured if I filled it with food that would save room for later shopping I did while abroad.
 I also thought it would be helpful to have some of my favorite comfort food with me.
 You cannot find many brands that you are used to, even though there are very similar products.
 I also didn’t want to start from scratch with my food supply in my apartment.
 Sometimes ramen noodles does the trick when you don’t have the time or funds to have three big meals out a day.

 4. Bring full-sized and travel-sized toiletries

-Another way to save space in your suitcase for later is to bring lots of toiletries.
-Bring the full size of your favorite toiletry products that you can’t live without.
-You will use these products for four months and then will be done with them by the time you need to pack up for home.
+Another one of my tips to help you to save space in your suitcase for later is to bring lots of toiletries.
+When packing for studying abroad, bring the full size of your favorite toiletry products that you can’t live without.
+You will use these products for four months while and then will be done with them by the time you need to pack up for home.
 Also bring travel-size toiletries.
 It is hard to find this size abroad and it’ll be helpful to have them while traveling with only carry on luggage through airports.
 Some people only bring travel size and that will run out quickly.

 5. Remember the seasons